A. R. Casavant: Honors and legacy

 Several of his six patented inventions for marching band accessories are still in use today, including yokes and carriers for drums, tubas, other instruments, and flags; a leg rest for snare and tenor drums; and a "Tone Collar" for moderating the pitch of drums.

-In 1979 Casavant was appointed Chair of the National Band Association marching band committee, and the next year elected Tennessee Bandmaster of the Year.
+In 1979, Casavant was appointed chair of the National Band Association marching band committee, and the next year elected Tennessee Bandmaster of the Year.
 Casavant was inducted into the Tennessee Bandmasters Hall of Fame on October 25, 1980, at halftime during a nationally televised Memphis State University-Florida State University game.

 Family life and death

-While a student at Tennessee Military Institute Casavant met Sweetwater, TN. native Mary Nancye Ewing, and the two were married in 1939.
+While a student at Tennessee Military Institute, Casavant met Sweetwater, Tennessee native Mary Nancye Ewing, and the two were married in 1939.
 In 63 years of marriage they parented five children.

 In 2000 Casavant was diagnosed with cancer (multiple myeloma).
-After battling the disease for two years he died on March 24, 2002.
-Casavant was buried on March 26, 2002, at Chattanooga Memorial Park, his former band and music students and members of the Chattanooga High School girl's drill team serving as honorary pallbearers.
+After battling the disease for two years, he died on March 24, 2002.
+He was buried on March 26, 2002, at Chattanooga Memorial Park, with his former band and music students and members of the Chattanooga High School girl's drill team serving as honorary pallbearers.